Home LinuxEnable 2FA using FreeRADIUS with OpenLDAP

 }

-Since we are using new attributes (“User-UUID” & “Google-Password”), we need to map between the names used by people and the binary data in the RADIUS packets because names have no meaning in the protocol.
-Hence add the new attributes as follows inside the /etc/freeradius/3.0/dictionary file.
+Since we are using custom attributes like User-UUID and Google-Password, we need to map the human-readable names to the corresponding binary data in RADIUS packets, as attribute names alone have no meaning in the protocol.
+To achieve this, add the new attributes to the /etc/freeradius/3.0/dictionary file as follows.

 ATTRIBUTE Google-Password 3000 string